Covid 19 coronavirus: Govt backs down on funeral rules - up to 50 people allowed

 The Government has come under increasing pressure since announcing on Monday that restaurants and sports events could have up to 100 people, but funerals and places of worship would remain restricted to 10 as under level 2, which starts at 11.59pm tonight.

-Funeral directors will register funerals with the Ministry of Health and declare that health requirements have been met.
+Funeral directors will need to fill out a form to register funerals with the Ministry of Health and declare that health requirements have been met.

 They include physical distancing, hand hygiene and no food and drink congregations afterwards.